-Unallocated corporate expenses in the first quarter of 2018 increased \$4.6 million to \$11.3 million from \$6.7 million in the comparable prior year period.
-Unallocated corporate expenses in the first quarter of 2018 and 2017 included the impact of an increase in administrative wages, incentives and payroll taxes, and additional headcount associated with 2018 and 2017 acquisitions.
+Unallocated corporate expenses in the second quarter of 2018 increased \$5.9 million to \$13.0 million from \$7.1 million in the prior year period.
+In the firstsix months of 2018, unallocated corporate expenses increased \$10.5 million to \$24.3 million from \$13.8 million in the first six months of 2017.
+Unallocated corporate expenses in both the second quarter and first six months of 2018 and 2017 included the impact of an increase in administrative wages, incentives and payroll taxes, and additional headcount associated with 2018 and 2017 acquisitions.